About this listing

 My room's a studio apt w/ sound insulated walls & separate entrance behind curtains.
 EVERYTHING PICTURED IS YOURS!
 We share just the front yard & only hear each other through a few floor creaks.
 Unless we just bump into one another you'll only see me if you so choose.
 I don't do laundry while you're out.
 My dog Zoinks loves guests!

 Fern Gully is rich with artifacts & memorabilia from my family's history behind the creation of the Park.
-My Great Grandfather lobbied Roosevelt to create The Great Smoky Mountains National Park & single-handedly rescued the rivers' trout population decimated by logging.
+My Great Grandfather lobbied Roosevelt to create The Park & single-handedly rescued the rivers' trout population decimated by logging.
 The reward was to be one of the few families in the world to have cabins in Elkmont, last inhabited community in the Park & home of the world-famous synchronous firefly colony.
-Many of Fern Gully's furnishings are from our cabin there.
+Many of Fern Gully's furnishings are from our cabin.

 - Oatmeal, local jams, ciders, coffee & tea provided along with the best sourdough bread you've ever tasted.